St. John’s UCC is an Economic Justice Covenant Church.

 St. John’s UCC is the seventh UCC church in the nation to be recognized by UCC national offices as an economic justice covenant church.

 On January 24, 2016, the congregation approved the economic justice covenant drafted by the Economic Justice Team.
-The team typically meets from 6:30-8 p.m., on the fourth Wednesday of each month, to discuss ways to implement the covenant and evaluate progress.
-Please feel free to review the minutes from our most recent meetings.
+We currently meet on the fourth Tuesday of each month.
+Our next meeting is 6-7:30 p.m., January 23, 2017.
+Plan to join us.
+And please feel free to review the minutes from our most recent meetings.

 Check this page regularly for updates on our implementation efforts or for links to our published brochures.
 See news below.